aerdman1/henryhowler/docs/Gene Henry's Branch/chip-linda/chip-linda-1/we-miss-you-chip--poems-by-dan.md

 Our lives changed forever the day that he left.
 One call – we were shattered, shocked, and bereft.

-Geauga morned with us – on news that he past.
+Geauga mourned with us – on news that he past.
 With tears in their eyes and flags at half mast.

 We rallied our efforts to send him off well.
 Chose music he liked and good stories to tell.